StavropoulosPanagiotis/Data_Visualizer/README.md

 ## Database Setup

-Follow these steps **in order** on a clean MySQL 8.0 installation.
+Follow these steps in order to setup the DB correctly.
 All scripts are in the `scripts/` folder.

 ### Prerequisites

 - MySQL 8.0 installed and running
-- MySQL Workbench (or any MySQL client)
+- MySQL Workbench
 - The 5 cleaned CSV files from the `data/` folder

 ---